Portland, ME (POR)

 - Track Ownership: Pan Am Railways

-The inauguration of the Downeaster Service on December 15, 2001 signified the first train route to run between Maine and Boston since 1965.
+The inauguration of the Downeaster service on December 15, 2001, signified the first train route to run between Maine and Boston since 1965.
 Amtrak passengers initially shared the Concord Trailways Bus Station waiting room, which was constructed in 1996, until a large addition to the terminal was completed in early 2002.
 Amtrak and Concord Trailways still share space in the renamed Portland Transportation Center.
 The bus station portion is a brick, hip-roofed building with a central gable and two small towers rising from the roof line, with colonial revival trim.
 The newer portion is primarily glass and steel with a distinctive arched roof.
 The enclosed walkway leads from the bus station to the train platforms, with their unique wave-arched canopies.
-Complimentary coffee and newspapers are always available to passengers in this staffed station.

 The return of passenger service to Portland and northern New England began as a grass-roots movement with the founding in 1989 of TrainRiders/Northeast.
 This non-profit volunteer organization was started by Wayne Davis, who possessed a strong vision of what that passenger service could be.
 On July 14, 1989, the Maine State Legislature enacted the Passenger Rail Service Act directing the Maine Department of Transportation to take all actions necessary to establish regularly scheduled passenger rail service within and outside the state of Maine.
 The Act further directed that the expenditure of funds to carry out this mandate would be spent first to restore passenger rail service between Portland, Maine and Boston, Mass.